M-o-a-T/forth/doc/classes.rst

 	#ok p1 x @ 100 =

-The words ``__data`` and ``__seal`` must frame your field definition, to ensure that the required buffer is calculated and stored in your object.
+The words ``__data`` and ``__seal`` must frame your field definition, to ensure that the required buffer size is calculated and stored in your object.
 You don't need them if your subclass doesn't contain any data of its own.

 Field alignment
 +++++++++++++++

-The field definition of a basic object doesn't know about its own alignment requirements, so you have to do that yourself.
+The field definition of a basic object doesn't know about its own alignment requirements, so unfortunately you have to do that yourself.

 Basic rule: write HALIGNED before the first HINT field, and ALIGNED before the first INT field.